 In cases of parallel pipes or in areas of intersecting pipelines, the Four-pin Method may not be applicable.
 Other methods include using a soil bar or a soil box.
 A schematic illustrating use of a soil bar is shown in Figure 27.
 The soil bar is typically inserted to the depth in the soil where the resistivity is to be taken.
 An AC bridge-type meter is used to balance and read the indicated resistivity.
 Suggestions for use of the soil bar include the following:

-- use of a standard prod bar to provide the initial hole; a) - avoiding the addition of water during or after opening the hole; b) - c) applying pressure on the soil bar after insertion into the open hole.
+- a) use of a standard prod bar to provide the initial hole; - b) avoiding the addition of water during or after opening the hole; - c) applying pressure on the soil bar after insertion into the open hole.

+- 5 soil

+- 6 steel pins

 - 7 C-1 lead

-- 8

-- P-1 lead
+- 8 P-1 lead